2i2c-org/team-compass/services/community-success-hours/delivery.md

 ## Expectations when creating new CSH issues
 - Check that the `Hours Spent` Time spent on Community Success Hours has not already significantly exceeded the `Hours Total` in Asana.
-- Create a new issue in GitHub
+- Create a new issue in GitHub.
+- Include the community's name and specific contact people for the request; if the request came from FreshDesk, add the FreshDesk link.
 - Mark GitHub issues on the P&S Project Board with the label `CSH` to indicate this is Community Success Hours activity.

 ## Expectations for 2i2c Engineers and those delivering CSH

-- A GitHub automation will automatically create a corrsponding task in Asana to track this activity with a link provided in a GitHub issue comment to the newly created issue.
-- Use that link to associate, in Asana, this new CSH activity with the corresponding Community.
+- Read any context about the community's problem and questions in the GitHub card.
-- Complete the task as described (that will often require you to schedule a call with the community).
+- Reach out to the community contact to offer your time; that typically requires scheduling a call with the community - sending them your Cal.com link is helpful.
+- When you meet or exchange emails, listen to the community contact's problem and offer advice.
+That can include existing solutions or conversations about future solutions on our [public roadmap](https://2i2c.org/roadmap/).
+- After you meet, add notes about any outcome or follow up action to the GitHub card.
 - When the task is complete, use the GitHub project field `Hours Spent` to record the estimated time spent on the activity.
+- A GitHub automation will automatically create a corrsponding task in Asana to track this activity with a link provided in a GitHub issue comment to the newly created issue; we use that link to associate, in Asana, this new CSH activity with the corresponding Community.

 ## Expectations for managing the work (Engagement Management and Community Relations)